- Gender and Relationships»

 - Breaking Up

-18 Things You Should Never Do After A Relationship Break Up
+18 Things Never To Do After The End of A Relationship - Break Up

 After a break up it is hard to think logically and critically.
 During such period a person’s mind is clouded with hurtful emotions thinking clearly is hard.
 As a result, the person might end up doing things which he/she would later regret.
 This article aims at showing you which things you need to avoid so you may allow the healing process to commence leading to recovery from the break up, and ultimately finding your foot again to move on with your life.